Valokoodari/Valokoodari/README.md

 ---

-The best way to contact me is on [my Discord server](https://discord.gg/nzJgMjt).
+The best way to contact me is on [my Discord server](https://discord.gg/nzJgMjt) or the email shown on my profile page.
+Please only use Finnish or English.

 <details>
   <summary>💻 Homelab</summary>